 For courses that meet for less than twelve weeks, the deadline to withdraw with a 100% reduction of charges is one day for each week individual courses are scheduled to meet (e.g. the deadline to drop a five week course is prior to the end of the fifth day).
 All charges remain on a student account when a student withdraws from all courses after the deadline.

 Determination of Attendance For purposes of calculating financial adjustments for students dropping from some or withdrawing from all courses, attendance includes weekends and holidays and ends on the student’s last date of attendance as determined when (s)he notifies the institution's designated official office that (s)he has stopped attending.
 The length of a class is defined on the official class schedule.
 Changes in scheduled classes (beginning or ending) by the instructor are not considered when calculating adjustments.

 Room and Board Adjustments All adjustments to room charges are governed by the terms of the Residence Hall Contract.
 Students who withdraw from the University are charged for meals at an established pro-rated daily rate.
-Additional information is available from the Department of Residential Life and Resident Education or at http://usm.maine.edu/reslife/
+Additional information is available from the Office of Residential Life or at http://usm.maine.edu/residential-life/

-Involuntary Withdrawals Consideration for financial adjustments of charges for involuntary withdrawals (e.g. extended illness, military service) will be considered on a case-by-case-basis.
-Such requests will be considered only if received within 90 days of the end of the semester involved.
+Involuntary Withdrawals Consideration for financial adjustments of charges for involuntary withdrawals (e.g. extended illness, military service) will be considered on a case-by-case basis.
+The deadline for requesting an involuntary withdrawal is up to 90 days after the close of the term for which the student is requesting an exception to the withdrawal policy.
+The spring semester deadline is less than 90 days for students who have been awarded some types of financial aid.
 Charges will not be reduced for voluntary absence from classes.
-Contact the Student Accounts Office for additional information about this appeal process.
+Contact Student Financial Services for additional information about this appeal process.